What is International Development?

 Options within the field

-- Democracy and governance focuses on developing infrastructure, good governance, and civic participation from the local to national level
+- Democracy and governance focuses on developing infrastructure, good governance, and civic participation from the local to national level.
+This works to promote democracy so that communities and ideas are represented.

 - Sustainability is a growing and increasingly popular field that cuts across issue areas to include natural resource management, water, agriculture, and climate change mitigation.